greengooscenario/sortInlineTable/README.md

 __sortinlinetable__ is a small script that alphabetically sorts a table that is embedded in a larger file.
-It uses the standard unix utilities __which__, __grep__, __head__, __tail__ and __sort__.
+It uses the standard unix utilities _which_, _grep_, _head_, _tail_ and _sort_.

 It can for example sort a list of items inside a LaTeX file, or bring a CSV table into alphabetical order without touching the header line with the column names.

 It detects the location of the table to be sorted with the help of arbitrary "mark" character sequences you supply.
 You can insert the mark sequences on purpose, or just utilise uniqu

-##Installation
+# Installation

-This short guide focusses on Linux; you might have to modify it somewhat for other operating systems.
+_This short guide focuses on Linux; you might have to modify it somewhat for other operating systems._

-">" here denotes the command line prompt.
+"$>" here denotes the command line prompt.

-1. Move the script file from its download and unpacking location to a directory in the path, for example:

- > sudo mv sortinlinetable.sh /usr/local/bin
+1. Change into the directory to which you have unpacked your _sortInlineTable_ download

 2. Make sure the script file is executable but not world-writable:

- > sudo chmod a+x-w /usr/local/bin/sortinlinetable.sh
+ $> `sudo chmod a+x-w sortinlinetable.sh`

-##Usage
+3. Move the script file to a directory in the executable path, for example:

+ $> `sudo mv sortinlinetable.sh /usr/local/bin`

+The third step is optional; you can just call sortinlinetable as "`./sortinlinetable.sh`" instead.

+# Usage

-__sortinlinetable__ is invoked from a command line:
+_sortinlinetable_ is invoked from a command line:

- > sortinlinetable.sh INFILE OUTFILE STARTMARK [ENDMARK]
+ $> `sortinlinetable.sh INFILE OUTFILE STARTMARK [ENDMARK]`

 This sorts the lines between STARTMARK and ENDMARK in INFILE alphabetically, writing both the sorted lines and anything before or after to OUTFILE.